enghwa/MultiRegion-Serverless-Workshop/6_S3Replication/README.md

 Cross-region replication (CRR) enables automatic, asynchronous copying of objects across buckets in different AWS Regions.
 To set up CRR when the source and destination buckets are owned by the same AWS account with the AWS CLI, you create source and destination buckets, enable versioning on the buckets, create an IAM role that gives Amazon S3 permission to replicate objects, and add the replication configuration to the source bucket.

-1.Enable versioning on your source bucket in Ireland region:
+1. Enable versioning on your source bucket in Ireland region:

     aws s3api put-bucket-versioning \
 	--bucket <source bucket name. ex) ticket-service-ui-websitebucket-firstname-lastname> \
 	--versioning-configuration Status=Enabled \

-2.Create a destination bucket and enable versioning on it.
+2. Create a destination bucket and enable versioning on it.

     aws s3api create-bucket \
 	--bucket <destination bucket name. ex) ticket-service-ui-websitebucket-singapore-firstname-lastname> \